On Human Nature -- Eric R. Pianka

 in simple shelters like huts and caves.
 Although our instinctive behaviors were adaptive then

-threatening our very survival.
+impediments now threatening our very survival.

 Consider, for example, revenge.
 Revenge made ample sense when we were hunter-gatherers living

 in small clans or tribes.
 If somebody messed with you or your family and you took revenge,

 they were unlikely to repeat offenses against you.
 But now, in our overcrowded man-made world,

 nations are vying to become nuclear powers and